-The Foundation supports the U.S. Army Heritage and Education Center as it seeks to preserve the memories of Soldiers and their families, honor their service, and educate the public on contributions of Soldiers and the U.S. Army to our Nation’s history.
+The Foundation supports the U.S. Army Heritage and Education Center as it seeks to preserve the memories of Soldiers and their families, honor their service, and educate the public on contributions of Soldiers and the U.S. Army to our Nation’s history through generous philanthropic donations.

 The Army Heritage Center Foundation is a 501(c)(3) public charity incorporated in the Commonwealth of Pennsylvania.
 The Foundation is registered in all states and locations that require charitable organization certification.
 (Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Illinois, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Utah, Virginia, Washington, West Virginia, and Wisconsin)

 The Foundation is also registered and rated with Charity Navigator and Candid (formerly Guidestar).